The Burway

 How steep is the Burway?

-The road to the summit is very steep, hitting a 20% of maximum gradient through some of the ramps.
-Starting at Church Stretton, this ancient route to the top is 3.24 km long.
+The road to the summit is very steep, reaching a 20% maximum gradient through some of the ramps.
+Starting at Church Stretton, this ancient route to the top is 3.24 km (2.01 miles) long.
 Over this distance, the elevation gain is 281 meters.
-The average percentage is 8.6 %.
+The average percentage is 8.6%.

 Is the Burway open?

 The road is not maintained in winters.
-This clean tarmac, narrow road is said to be the Shropshire's highest public road.
+This clean tarmac, narrow road is said to be Shropshire's highest public road.
 In winter, deep snow can often make the road impassable.
 Drivers are advised not to drive the road in icy or snowy conditions.
-It is treacherous in poor weather and is especially dangerous in frost, ice or snow: if you slip you can easily go over the edge.
+It is treacherous in poor weather and is especially dangerous in frost, ice, or snow: if you slip, you can easily go over the edge.